quantumcarp/quantumcarp/README.md

 - 👋 Hi, I’m @quantumcarp
-- 👀 I’m interested in unmanned vehicle design
+- 👀 I’m interested in Unmanned Vehicle Design as well as game development.
-- 🌱 I’m currently learning mechanical engineering
+- 🌱 I’m currently learning mechanical engineering in University of Toronto.
-- 📫 How to reach me ...
+- 📫 How to reach me
       - mariaa.li@mail.utoronto.ca

 <!---
 quantumcarp/quantumcarp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.